-LAU Siu Ki (Mr.), Chinese (Hong Kong) and aged 56, joined the Company as an independent non-executive director in December 2004.
+LAU Siu Ki (Mr.), Chinese (Hong Kong) and aged 57, joined the Company as an independent non-executive director in December 2004.
 He is the chairman of the audit committee, remuneration committee and nomination committee respectively of the Company.
 He has over 30 years of experience in corporate finance, financial advisory and management, accounting and auditing.
 Mr. Lau is currently a financial advisory consultant running his own management consultancy firm, Hin Yan Consultants Limited.
 Previously, Mr. Lau worked at Ernst & Young for over 15 years.
 He graduated from Hong Kong Polytechnic in 1981.
 Mr. Lau is a member of both the Association of Chartered Certified Accountants ("ACCA") and Hong Kong Institute of Certified Public Accountants.
 Mr. Lau was a member of the World Council of ACCA from 2002 to 2011 and was the chairman of ACCA Hong Kong in 2000/2001.
 During these years, he has helped raising the profile of ACCA.
-Mr. Lau also serves as an independent non-executive director of Binhai Investment Company Limited, COL Capital Limited, Comba Telecom Systems Holdings Limited, Embry Holdings Limited, Samson Holding Ltd. and TCL Communication Technology Holdings Limited, whose shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-He was appointed as an independent supervisor of Beijing Capital International Airport Co., Ltd., whose shares are listed on the Stock Exchange, effective 30 June 2014.
-Mr. Lau was also appointed as an independent non-executive director of UKF (Holdings) Limited, whose shares are listed on the Stock Exchange, effective 16 March 2015.
+Mr. Lau also serves as an independent non-executive director of Binhai Investment Company Limited, China Medical & HealthCare Group Limited (formerly known as COL Capital Limited), Comba Telecom Systems Holdings Limited, Embry Holdings Limited, Samson Holding Ltd. and TCL Communication Technology Holdings Limited, whose shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+He is also an independent supervisor of Beijing Capital International Airport Co., Ltd., whose shares are listed on the Stock Exchange.
+Mr. Lau also serves as company secretary of Yeebo (International Holdings) Limited and Hung Fook Tong Group Holdings Limited (whose shares are listed on the Stock Exchange) and Expert Systems Holdings Limited (whose shares will be listed on the Stock Exchange).
+He resigned as an independent non-executive director of UKF (Holdings) Limited, whose shares are listed on the Stock Exchange, effective 15 March 2016.

-Dr. Daniel Joseph MEHAN (Mr.), American and aged 70, joined the Company as an independent non-executive director in July 2007.
+Dr. Daniel Joseph MEHAN (Mr.), American and aged 71, joined the Company as an independent non-executive director in July 2007.
 He is a member of the audit committee, remuneration committee and nomination committee respectively of the Company.
 He was the chief information officer of the Federal Aviation Administration from 1999 to 2005.
 Prior to that, Dr. Mehan was senior level executive who held a variety of leadership positions at AT&T for over 20 years, including international vice president and international chief information officer.
 Dr. Mehan has strong background in information systems, cyber security, business management, marketing initiatives and technology development.
 Dr. Mehan received both his Ph.D. in Operations Research and Master of Science in Systems Engineering from University of Pennsylvania, US.

-CHEN Fung Ming (Mr.), Chinese (Taiwan) and aged 68, joined the Company as an independent non-executive director in November 2008.
-Mr. Chen is the chairman of Prolight Opto Technology Corp. in Taiwan which provides high power LED packaging for lighting application.
+CHEN Fung Ming (Mr.), Chinese (Taiwan) and aged 69, joined the Company as an independent non-executive director in November 2008.
+Mr. Chen is the chairman of ProLight Opto Technology Corp. in Taiwan which provides high power LED packaging for lighting application.
 From 2006 to 2008, Mr. Chen was a director of Beyond Innovation Technology Corp. in Taiwan specialising in IC design for video application.
 He has extensive experience in the electronics and lighting industries.
 Mr. Chen obtained a Bachelor of Science degree in Physics from Fu Jen Catholic University in Taiwan in 1970.
 He also received from the University of Wisconsin-Madison, US, a Master of Science degree in Physics and a Master of Science degree in Computer Science in 1974.